-If we look at the configuration options on a standard virtual switch, or vSwitch, we will see the two important things in the Teaming and Failover settings: load balancing options and failover order.
+If we look at the configuration options on a standard virtual switch, or vSwitch, we will see the two important things in the Teaming and Failover settings in the VMware vSphere 6.5 networking configuration: load balancing options and failover order.

 As you can see, there are four options to chose from in a standard vSwitch:

 - Route based on originating virtual port (the default option)